-Understand the

-need to consider

-ICD issues in all

-aspects of

-professional

-psychology work

-(e.g., assessment,

-treatment, research,

-relationships with

-colleagues)

-Comments: 1

-3. Ethical Legal Standards and Policy: Applicatio n of ethical concepts a nd awareness of legal issu les regarding professio onal activities with individ uals, groups, and
+3. Ethical Legal Standards and Policy: Application of ethical concepts and awareness of legal issues regarding professional activities with individuals, groups, and organizations.

-organizations. , , , , , , , , , , , , , , , , , , , 51 51 51 , 5 - 1 - ,
+3. Knowledge of Ethical Legal and Professional Standards and Guidelines

 3A.
-Knowledge of Ethical, Legal, and Profession al Standards and Gui idelines
+Knowledge of Ethical, Legal, and Profession nal Standards and Gui idelines

 NOT YET READY FOR READINESS FOR EXPECTED MID- READINESS FOR EXPECTED MID- READINESS FOR NOT ENOUGH

 PRACTICUM PRACTICUM POINT OF INTERNSHIP POINT OF ENTRY TO INFORMATION

 PRACTICUM INTERNSHIP PRACTICE IN THIS AREA

 Demonstrates basic Demonstrates Demonstrates

 knowledge of the intermediate level advanced knowledge

 principles of the knowledge and and application of the

 APA Ethical understanding of the APA Ethical

 Principles and Code APA Ethical Principles Principles and Code

 of Conduct (ethical and Code of Conduct of Conduct and other

 practice and basic and other relevant relevant ethical,

 skills in ethical ethical/professional legal, and

 decision making); codes, standards and professional

 demonstrates guidelines, laws, standards and

 beginning level statutes, rules, and guidelines

 knowledge of legal regulations

 and regulatory

 issues in the

 practice of

 psychology that

 apply to practice

 while placed at

 practicum or rotation

-setting
+2D Awaranasa and Annia setting

 3B.
-Awareness and Applic ation of Ethical Decisi ion Making
+Awareness and Application of Ethical Decision Making

-PRACTICUM READINESS FOR PRACTICUM EXPECTED MID- POINT OF PRACTICUM READINESS FOR INTERNSHIP EXPECTED MID- POINT OF INTERNSHIP READINESS FOR ENTRY TO PRACTICE NOT ENOUGH INFORMATION IN THIS AREA Demonstrates awareness of the importance of applying an ethical decision model to practice Demonstrates knowledge and application of an ethical decision- making model; applies relevant elements of ethical decision making to a dilemma Independently utilizes and ethical decision- making model in professional work 3C.
-Ethical Conduct NOT YET READY FOR PRACTICUM READINESS FOR PRACTICUM EXPECTED MID- POINT OF PRACTICUM READINESS FOR INTERNSHIP EXPECTED MID- POINT OF INTERNSHIP READINESS FOR ENTRY TO PRACTICE NOT ENOUGH INFORMATION IN THIS AREA Displays ethical attitudes and values Integrates own moral principles/ethical values in professional conduct Independently integrates ethical and legal standards with all competencies Comments:

-4. Reflective Practice/Self e: Practice conducted v with personal and profession onal self-awareness ar nd reflection; with awaren ess of competencies; with approp e: Practice conducted v with personal and profession onal self-awareness ar nd reflection; with awaren less of e: Practice conducted v EXPECTED MID- POINT OF PRACTICUM with personal and profession READINESS FOR INTERNSHIP EXPECTED MID- POINT OF INTERNSHIP nd reflection; with awaren READINESS FOR ENTRY TO PRACTICE NOT ENOUGH INFORMATION IN THIS AREA
+NOT YET READY FOR PRACTICUM READINESS FOR PRACTICUM EXPECTED MID- POINT OF PRACTICUM READINESS FOR INTERNSHIP EXPECTED MID- POINT OF INTERNSHIP READINESS FOR ENTRY TO PRACTICE NOT ENOUGH INFORMATION IN THIS AREA Demonstrates awareness of the importance of applying an ethical decision model to practice Demonstrates knowledge and application of an ethical decision- making model; applies relevant elements of ethical decision making to a dilemma Independently utilizes and ethical decision- making model in professional work 3C.
+Ethical Conduct NOT YET READY FOR PRACTICUM READINESS FOR PRACTICUM EXPECTED MID- POINT OF PRACTICUM READINESS FOR INTERNSHIP EXPECTED MID- POINT OF INTERNSHIP READINESS FOR ENTRY TO PRACTICE NOT ENOUGH INFORMATION IN THIS AREA Displays ethical attitudes and values Integrates own moral principles/ethical values in professional conduct Independently integrates ethical and legal standards with all competencies Comments: lf_Accesement/Self_Car a.
+Practice conducted with personal and profession nnal salf-awaranass a nd reflection; with awaren uses of competencies; with appropriate the competencies and the competencies are the competencies are the competencies and the competencies are c. i radioc donadolea with personal and profession onar och awareness a na reneotion, with awarer 1000 01 4A.
+Reflective Practice NOT YET READY FOR PRACTICUM READINESS FOR PRACTICUM EXPECTED MID- POINT OF PRACTICUM READINESS FOR INTERNSHIP EXPECTED MID- POINT OF INTERNSHIP READINESS FOR ENTRY TO PRACTICE NOT ENOUGH INFORMATION IN THIS AREA Displays basic mindfulness and self-awareness; engages in reflection regarding professional practice Displays broadened self-awareness; utilizes self-monitoring; engages in reflection regarding professional practice; uses resources to enhance Demonstrates reflectivity both during and after professional activity; acts upon reflection; uses self as a therapeutic tool reflectivity